pablogh89/portfolio/docs/style-guide/api-description-guide.md

 # API Docs Description Guidelines

-This document defines the general guidelines that you must follow while writing descriptions for API documentation.
+This document defines the guidelines that you must follow while writing descriptions for API documentation.
+At the end of the document, you can find a [Sample Specification](#sample-specification) with description examples that follow these guidelines.

 ## General Guidelines